element36-io/ebics-java-server/docs/TEST.md

     # optional
     docker compose logs -f

-Startup will take some time - up to 3 or 5 minutes.
+Startup will may take a couple of minutes.
-You should be able to [open Swagger](http://localhost:8093/ebics/swagger-ui/?url=/ebics/v2/api-docs/) and log into [banking bankend](manual/manual.md) which we will look at later.
+You should be able to [open Swagger](http://localhost:8093/ebics/swagger-ui/?url=/ebics/v2/api-docs/) and log into [banking bankend](manual/manual.md) with 'foo' and 'superpassword'.

-We tested on MacOs.
-In case this is not working, you may build images locally, check [here](docker-build.md ).
+We tested on Linux and MacOs, with issues of building the R0 framework on a Macbook PRO M3 in a container.
+Anyway, starting containers with pre-made images was fine.
+In case you want to build all images locally, check [here](docker-build.md).

 ## Test API and download ZK proof

+We use 'bash', make sure curl and wget are installed.
+Versions in comments (from MacOs) are informative - we did not test compatibility with other versions at all:

+    wget --version
+    # GNU Wget 1.24.5 built on darwin23.2.0.
+    curl --version
+    # curl 8.4.0 (x86_64-apple-darwin23.0) libcurl/8.4.0 (SecureTransport)
+    # LibreSSL/3.3.6 zlib/1.2.12 nghttp2/1.58.0

-First create a Payment on the banking backend:
+First create a Payment on the banking backend.
+Expect HTTP status 200 but no output.

     curl -X 'POST' \
         'http://localhost:8093/ebics/api-v1/createOrder' \